libktx/ktx/assets-async/README.md

 }
 ```

-As a rule of thumb, you should prefer to use suspending `AssetStorage` only from non-blocking coroutines,
+As a rule of thumb, you should prefer to use suspending `AssetStorage` methods only from non-blocking coroutines,
-e.g. launched with `KtxAsync.launch` or `GlobalScope.launch`.
-If you change `runBlocking` in either of the
+e.g. those launched with `KtxAsync.launch` or `GlobalScope.launch`.
+If you change `runBlocking` to a proper coroutine
-examples to a proper coroutine launch, you will notice that the deadlocks no longer occur.
+launch in either of the examples, you will notice that the deadlocks no longer occur.

 It does not mean that `runBlocking` will always cause a deadlock, however.
 You can safely use `runBlocking`:

-- From within other threads than the main rendering thread and `AssetStorage` loading threads.
+- From within other threads than the main rendering thread and the `AssetStorage` loading threads.
 - For `dispose`, both suspending and non-suspending variants.
 - For all non-suspending methods such as `contains`, `isLoaded`, `getReferenceCount`, `setLoader`, `getLoader`.
-- For `load` and `get` calls on already loaded assets. **With caution.**
+- For `load` and `get` calls requesting already loaded assets. **With caution.**

 #### Synergy